 Simone Leigh works across sculpture, video, installation, and social practice, stitching together references from different historical periods and distant geographical locations.
 In her densely researched practice, Leigh focuses on how the body, society, and architecture inform and reveal one another.
 In tandem, Leigh examines the construction of black female subjectivity, both through specific historical figures such as Josephine Baker and Katherine Dunham, and more generally through overlapping historical lineages across Europe, Africa, the U.S., and the Caribbean.
 Her intersectional practice draws on a range of disciplines, including the history of architecture, ethnography, feminist discourse, folklore, dance, and histories of political resistance.
 For Leigh, “architecture is a text that we can read to understand the ontological, philosophical, and psychological expressions of a culture.”

-Major support for the High Line Plinth comes from the High Line Plinth Committee, a group of contemporary art leaders committed to realizing major commissions and engaging in the public success of the Plinth.
-The High Line Plinth Committee includes Shelley Fox Aarons, Fairfax Dorn, Andrew Hall, Hermine Riegerl Heller, J. Tomilson Hill, Dorothy Lichtenstein, Donald R. Mullen, Jr., Mario J. Palumbo, Jr., and Anonymous.
+Major support of the High Line Plinth comes from a dedicated group of contemporary art leaders and philanthropists.
+The High Line Plinth Committee is committed to realizing significant commissions and the public success of the Plinth.
+It includes Shelley Fox Aarons, Fairfax Dorn, Andrew Hall, Hermine Riegerl Heller, J. Tomilson Hill, Dorothy Lichtenstein, Donald R. Mullen, Jr., Mario J. Palumbo, Jr, and Anonymous.